MinkwonJeon/review.cpp.py/readme.md

-# This is for quick review
+# This is first project